udacity/create-your-own-adventure/english/alone/alone.md

 Chapter 1:

 Kristy wakes up to the strange sounds from the walls of her dorm.
+Her dorm was a small room with a couple of cots like [this] (http://www.oregonlive.com/living/index.ssf/2011/08/multnomah_university_students.html)

 She gets off the bed and carefully look around for anything suspicious.